CiscoDevNet/terraform-provider-intersight/website/docs/d/appliance_system_info.html.markdown

 layout: "intersight"
 page_title: "Intersight: intersight_appliance_system_info"
 description: |-
-        The Intersight Appliance's system information.
-SystemInfo is a singleton managed object created during the Intersight Appliance setup.
-The Intersight Appliance updates the SystemInfo managed object with up to date cluster status information periodically.
+        The SystemInfo object represents the Intersight Appliance's system information.
+It is a singleton managed object that is created during the setup of the Intersight Appliance.
+It is periodically updated with up-to-date cluster status information by the appliance itself.
+        #### Purpose
+        The SystemInfo object serves as a central repository of the Intersight Appliance's system-level data.
+This provides essential details such as the appliance's serial ID, hostname, IP address, and operational status.
+By doing so, it facilitates the management and monitoring of the appliance's health and connectivity.
+        #### Key Concepts
+        - **Singleton Model:** Ensures that only one instance of the SystemInfo object exists, maintaining a single source of truth for system information.
+        - **Automated Updates:** The appliance automatically updates the SystemInfo object, ensuring that the data reflects the current state of the cluster.
+        - **Access Control:** Provides read-only access to critical system information, safeguarding against unauthorized modifications.
+        - **Operational Insight:** Offers insights into the appliance's deployment size, version, and cluster status, aiding in effective system management.

 ---

 # Data Source: intersight_appliance_system_info
-The Intersight Appliance's system information.
-SystemInfo is a singleton managed object created during the Intersight Appliance setup.
-The Intersight Appliance updates the SystemInfo managed object with up to date cluster status information periodically.
+The SystemInfo object represents the Intersight Appliance's system information.
+It is a singleton managed object that is created during the setup of the Intersight Appliance.
+It is periodically updated with up-to-date cluster status information by the appliance itself.
+#### Purpose
+The SystemInfo object serves as a central repository of the Intersight Appliance's system-level data.
+This provides essential details such as the appliance's serial ID, hostname, IP address, and operational status.
+By doing so, it facilitates the management and monitoring of the appliance's health and connectivity.
+#### Key Concepts
+- **Singleton Model:** Ensures that only one instance of the SystemInfo object exists, maintaining a single source of truth for system information.
+- **Automated Updates:** The appliance automatically updates the SystemInfo object, ensuring that the data reflects the current state of the cluster.
+- **Access Control:** Provides read-only access to critical system information, safeguarding against unauthorized modifications.
+- **Operational Insight:** Offers insights into the appliance's deployment size, version, and cluster status, aiding in effective system management.
 ## Argument Reference
 The results of this data source are stored in `results` property.
 All objects matching the filter criteria are fetched through pagination.